Gary Moller

 Hair Tissue Mineral Analysis (HTMA) is commonly recognised as a nutritional and heavy metal screening test.
 However, its usefulness extends beyond this initial utility.
-Many conditions have underlying metabolic disturbances which involve the neuroendocrine system and these metabolic disturbances can contribute to nutritional imbalances.
+Many conditions have underlying metabolic disturbances which involve the neuro-endocrine system and these metabolic disturbances can contribute to nutritional imbalances.

 Dr David L.Watts has studied over 200,000 HTMA reports and identified patterns which serve as inferential models in evaluating body mineral ratio stores, cellular metabolic rates and metabolic types but may also be indicative of endocrine relationships.